-Scottish Planning Policy states that "Where peat and other carbon rich soils are present, applicants should assess the likely effects of development on carbon dioxide (CO_2) emissions.
-Where peatland is drained or otherwise disturbed, there is liable to be release of CO_2 to the atmosphere.
+Scottish Planning Policy states that "Where peat and other carbon rich soils are present, applicants should assess the likely effects of development on carbon dioxide (CO2) emissions.
+Where peatland is drained or otherwise disturbed, there is liable to be release of CO2 to the atmosphere.
 Developments should aim to minimise this release."

-The Stage 1 PMP considers the excavation of peat and soil across the Site as a result of construction of the proposed Development.
+The Stage 1 PMP considers the excavation of peat and soil across the site as a result of construction of the proposed Development.
 It considers the potential for minimising excavation and disturbance in order to reduce any unnecessary surplus of soils and peat.

-SEPA has provided a hierarchy of management approaches through which the effectiveness of the approach to peat management is optimised at development sites, as summarised in the following list (SEPA 20101, SR and SEPA 20122):
+SEPA has provided a hierarchy of management approaches through which the effectiveness of the approach to peat management is optimised at development sites, as summarised below (SEPA 2010, SR and SEPA 2012):